billyjbryant/PokeAlarmWiki/Configuring-Pokealarm.md

 python start_pokealarm.py -m 2 -f starter_filters.json -a starter_alarms.json -f dragon_filters.json -a dragon_filters.json
 ```

 The `-m` flag tells PA that we want 2 managers.
 The first manager uses the first file specified by `-f` and the first file specified by `-a`.
 The second manager uses the second filter and second alarm file.
 You can keep going and add as many managers as you would like!
-Managers run in seperate processes, so they run concurrently and scale well with the number of cores on your machine.
+Managers run in separate processes, so they run concurrently and scale well with the number of cores on your machine.

 Managers are a great tool that allow you to mix and match almost every setting to any filter or alarm settings.
 For full details on the power of Managers, don't forget to check out [Managers](managers) wiki page.